 Colors are classified as adjectives, and unlike many languages, in German, the adjective can go before OR after a noun.

-When the color goes before a non is where German becomes similar to French sentence and grammatical structure.
+When the color goes before a non, German becomes similar to French sentences and grammatical structures.
 It is the most challenging thing to learn about German grammatical structures.
 Understanding this structure is not nearly as simple as placing a color adjective before a noun.

 Let's look at the color red.
 When 'red' is used after a noun, it is 'rot.'